llm-bible/llm-bible.github.io/_publications/islam2024autocompletion.markdown

 bibkey: islam2024autocompletion
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2401.06088"}
-tags: ['Model Architecture', 'Tools', 'Language Modeling', 'GPT', 'Pretraining Methods', 'BERT', 'Transformer', 'Prompting', 'Applications']
+tags: ['Transformer', 'Tools', 'GPT', 'Applications', 'Model Architecture', 'Language Modeling', 'Pretraining Methods', 'BERT', 'Prompting']
 ---
 The Chief Complaint (CC) is a crucial component of a patient's medical record as it describes the main reason or concern for seeking medical care.
 It